 Notice of Privacy Practices (Counseling Services)

-This notice describes how health information about you may be used and disclosed and how you can get access to this information. please review this notice carefully.
+This notice describes how health information about you may be used and disclosed and how you can get access to this information.
+Please read it carefully.
+Rally Point may, at any time, add, change, or rescind any Policy or Procedure described in this document in its sole and absolute discretion, without notice.

 Rally Point Counseling, PLLC (Rally Point) and Rally Point Counselors are required to give you this Notice of Privacy Practices to comply with the regulations established under federal law (the Health Insurance Portability and Accountability Act – HIPAA).
 This notice is intended to describe your rights, and to inform you about the ways in which Rally Point and your counselor may disclose your Protected Health Information (PHI) and the obligations we have when using and disclosing your protected health information.